Florida upsets No. 11 Tennessee 29-16 for the Gators’ 10th straight victory at home in the series

-The game ended with a scuffle and penalty flags on both teams.
-Florida quarterback Graham Mertz took a knee and then took exception to Omari Thomas running into him.
-Benches cleared, and Tennessee’s Kamal Hadden and Florida’s Micah Mazzccua squared off like boxers.
-Mazzccua clearly threw a punch.
-Florida’s Damieon George was initially flagged for unsportsmanlike conduct, and Thomas for targeting.
-But neither flag was enforced.

-Coaches Josh Heupel and Billy Napier had an icy handshake at midfield before the teams had to return to the field for one final play.

 The victory was the first in a rivalry for Napier, who last year became the first coach in school history to lose to Tennessee, LSU, Georgia and Florida State in the same season.
-Getting the first one under his belt should quell outside noise about Napier’s long-term viability with the Gators (2-1, 1-0 Southeastern Conference).
+Getting that initial one under his belt should quell outside noise about Napier’s long-term viability with the Gators (2-1, 1-0 Southeastern Conference).

+“It validates your plan, what you’re selling to a degree,” Napier said.
+“That’s what you want as a leader. … That’s a lot more fun.”

 Tennessee (2-1, 0-1) looked like it had as good a chance as any to end its road drought in the series — the Vols were 6 1/2-point favorites, according to FanDuel Sportsbook — but quarterback Joe Milton and his offensive line seemed lost at times just trying to get plays started.